 Londoner Tara Button proves that side projects can become full time gigs.
-She launched pioneering website BuyMeOnce.com in 2013 plugging away in the evenings when not working her advertising day job.
+She launched her website BuyMeOnce.com in 2013 plugging away in the evenings when not working her advertising day job.

 In January 2016, the only website to curate “the world’s best and longest lasting sustainable products available on the market” finally launched.
 Almost immediately, BuyMeOnce.com went viral.